We make our collections accessible online in lots of ways. This guide explains how.

 Only a small proportion of what we hold has been digitised but this still means that tens of thousands of items can be viewed online.

-Low-resolution images of many of our objects, archives and artworks may be viewed on our catalogue.
+Low-resolution images of many of our objects, archives and artworks may be viewed on our catalogue and our Virtual Reading Room.

 Some content is available in our online exhibitions and virtual visits, or via the following online portals: